 Gender pay gap reporting

 The 2015 Small Business, Enterprise and Employment Act has amended The Equality Act 2010 to require employers with 250 or more employees (in the private or third sector) to publish details of their gender pay gap.

 The final draft of the regulations was published on 6th December 2016 and are scheduled to come into force on 6th April 2017.
 Government guidance is expected in due course.
 You can read full details of what we know so far here.

 The Equality Act 2010 also made it unlawful for an employer to prevent or restrict their employees from having a discussion to establish if differences in pay exist relating to protected characteristics.
 It also outlaws pay secrecy clauses in contracts of employment.

 An employer can currently require their employees to keep pay rates confidential from some people outside the workplace, for example a competitor organisation.

-In addition, if an employee suffers a detriment because they have disclosed their pay details or sought those of another employee for the purpose of exploring if there is any pay inequality, this will constitute an act of victimisation under the Equality Act.
+In addition, if an employee suffers a detriment because they’ve disclosed their pay details or sought those of another employee for the purpose of exploring if there’s any pay inequality, this will constitute an act of victimisation under the Equality Act.